mhho3082/dotfiles/tips/shell_tips.md

 pacman -Runs package
 ```

-Pipe from/to clipboard with `xclip`:
+Pipe from/to clipboard with `xsel`:

 ```bash
 # Pipe into clipboard